fred-cook/Bass-map/README.md

 ## Running

-The script is set up to run in Github workflows at 1pm on the first of every month.
-This should automatically update the `permanent_locations.csv` and `guest_locations.csv` in the root of the repository.
+The script is set up to run in Github workflows at 8am every day.
+This should automatically update the `permanent_locations.csv` and `guest_locations.csv` in the root of the repository if there are changes, and tag @fred-cook in a comment so I can update the personal google map.
 However you can also run it locally by following these steps:

 1. Make sure you have UV installed, this can be achieved with `pip install uv` if you already have python, or by following the instructions [here](https://docs.astral.sh/uv/getting-started/installation/)
 2. Create a google maps places API key [here](https://developers.google.com/maps/documentation/places/web-service/overview).
 Create a `.env` file in the root of the directory and paste the key in like so : `GOOGLE_MAPS_API=<your key here>`